doasfrancisco/whatsapp-chat-download/README.md

     ```

     ```bash
+    mkdir files
+    cd files
     wtsexporter -a
     ```

-4. Configure daily WhatsApp backups and to code something that uncrypts them and sends the SQL data from your phone to a server to automatize user feedback.
+4. Configure daily WhatsApp backups and code something that decrypts them and sends the SQL data from your phone to a server to automatize user feedback.

+# Media folders

+- Stickers: Already in msgstore.db or wa.db
+- Audio: WhatsApp Audio and WhatsApp Voice Notes
+- Images: WhatsApp Images
+- Videos: WhatsApp Videos